What Is Sodium?

 - Cushing’s syndrome

-A common cause of hyponatraemia or low sodium levels is vomiting and diarrhoea due to the loss of water and electrolytes which occurs during diarrhoea and vomiting.
+A common cause of low sodium levels (hyponatraemia) is vomiting and diarrhoea due to the loss of water and electrolytes which occurs during diarrhoea and vomiting.
 Drinking water while you are ill is therefore important to keep yourself hydrated and replace the water already lost.
 There are electrolyte replacement therapies available from your local pharmacy which can replace the electrolytes including sodium lost due to diarrhoea.
 If your sodium levels fall quickly then you may feel weak or tired and if severe enough you could fall into a coma.
 However, if your sodium levels fall slowly there may be no symptoms at all.

 Excess fluids in the body can also be responsible for hyponatraemia.
 This can be caused by drinking too much water, kidney disease, liver cirrhosis, heart failure and malnutrition.